Heart Failure: Eating a Healthy Diet - Topic Overview

 Limiting sodium can help you feel better and prevent sudden heart failure.

 Your doctor will tell you how much sodium you can eat each day.
-Most people need to limit sodium to less than 2,000 mg each day.
+You may need to limit sodium to less than 2,000 mg each day.

 - Healthy Eating: Eating Less Sodium